pradipmore73/Mail-Script/README.md

 Two Shell Scripts,
 1) chk_fs.sh --> For Checking Fils System if it Crosses Threshold Limit Which is set to 80 % it will run mail.sh script.

-2)mail.sh    --> This Script is for sending mail showing Information regarding File System which is Getting Full with Hostname.
+2) mail.sh    --> This Script is for sending mail showing Information regarding File System which is Getting Full with Hostname.